thanos-lampropoulos/SafeQuant_visualization/README.md

 Use the provided PROTEIN.tsv file and upload it on the Streamlit app.

+The app delivers optimal visualization results when using a light theme.

 # Known issues

 When generating your own data with SafeQuant, the experimental condition names should not contain any underscores.